16 Apr 2026

 This allows reliable connections even under imperfect alignment conditions.

-Customers are no longer focused solely on individual products, but increasingly value:
+Customers are no longer focused solely on individual products.
+Instead, increasing emphasis is being placed on:

-Because liquid cooling is inherently a system-level solution, selecting a partner with comprehensive system understanding has become a critical decision.
+Because liquid cooling is inherently a system-level technology, selecting a partner with comprehensive system understanding has become a critical strategic decision.

 Alpha Brass Positioning and Value